google/android-riscv64/README.md

 ## What is this?

 This github project is solely for issue tracking/discussion/documentation purposes.

-All Android/riscv64 work is being done directly in [AOSP](https://source.android.com/), and patches should be sent there using the usual
+All Android/riscv64 work is being done directly in [AOSP](https://source.android.com/).
+Patches should be sent to AOSP using the usual
 [AOSP contribution process](https://source.android.com/docs/setup/contribute#contribute-to-the-code)
 and *not* as pull requests here.